mhetacc/data15003/ii_second_assignment/report.md

 ## Tools

-Python, with Dash, Plotly Express and Pandas libraries, were used to manipulate the dataset (saved as csv file) and produce the resulting graphs.
+Python, with Dash, Plotly Express and Pandas libraries, were used to manipulate the dataset (saved as csv file) and produce all the graphs.

 ```python
 from dash import Dash, html, dcc, dash_table